JENNIFER LEVIN-TAVARES: EXECUTIVE DIRECTOR

 Charles Woodward: Music Director

-Charles Woodward has served as Music Director of Ohef Sholom Temple since 1982.
+Chuck has served as Music Director of Ohef Sholom Temple since 1982.
 In addition, he is the Music Director of Saint Paul’s Episcopal Church, Norfolk, and the Artistic Director and Conductor of The Virginia Chorale, the Commonwealth’s premier professional choral ensemble.
-From 1986-1993, Mr. Woodward was the choral director and collaborative pianist for the Governor’s School for the Arts.
+From 1986-1993, Chuck was the choral director and collaborative pianist for the Governor’s School for the Arts.
 During the spring of 2016, he served as director of the Christopher Newport University Chamber Choir.

-As pianist, Mr. Woodward is a frequent collaborator in both vocal and instrumental chamber concerts, having performed with the Virginia Arts Festival, Virginia Chamber Players, Virginia Symphony Orchestra, and Norfolk Chamber Consort, among others; at the Phillips Collection (Washington, D.C.), Jordan Hall (Boston), and the Santa Fe Chamber Music Festival; and, in Germany and Italy.
+As pianist, Chuck is a frequent collaborator in both vocal and instrumental chamber concerts, having performed with the Virginia Arts Festival, Virginia Chamber Players, Virginia Symphony Orchestra, and Norfolk Chamber Consort, among others; at the Phillips Collection (Washington, D.C.), Jordan Hall (Boston), and the Santa Fe Chamber Music Festival; and, in Germany and Italy.
 In April 2011, he served as Principal Coach for the premiere of Ricky Ian Gordon’s Rappahannock County, a music theater work co-commissioned by the Virginia Opera and Virginia Arts Festival.
-Mr. Woodward’s performances have been heard on American Public Media’s Performance Today.
+Chuck’s performances have been heard on American Public Media’s Performance Today.

 Alyson Morrissey: Director of lifelong learning

-As the Director of Lifelong Learning, I oversee all educational programming.
-This includes our Hebrew and Religious School, B’nai Mitzvah prep, youth group, and adult and family programming.
-I strive to provide an engaging and innovative approach to Jewish learning.
+As the Director of Lifelong Learning, Alyson oversees all educational programming.
+This includes the Hebrew and Religious School, B’nai Mitzvah prep, youth group, and adult and family programming.
+Alyson strives to provide an engaging and innovative approach to Jewish learning.

-I am the proud mom to 3 amazing kids.
-Leia, a recent high school graduate who will be attending UVA in the fall of 2022 to study architecture.
-Jacob, a junior at Granby High School in the IB program.
-And Elijah, who is a high school freshman in the IB program at Granby.
-All three kids are products of OST’s Hebrew and Religious School.
-I am also married to my high school sweetheart of 23 years, Chris.
-Chris is a government contractor and an officer in the Naval Reserves.
-In our spare time my family enjoys traveling.
-You will typically find us at Disney, on a Disney Cruise, or traveling to a baseball stadium to check another one off our list.
-I also enjoy reading, running, and riding my Peloton.
+Alyson is the proud mom to 3 kids.
+Leia, Jacob and Elijah.
+All three are products of OST’s Hebrew and Religious School.
+She is also married to her high school sweetheart, Chris.
+In their spare time her family enjoys traveling.
+They can typically be found at Disney, on a Disney Cruise, or traveling to a baseball stadium to check another one off our list.

 Liz Vincent: Clergy administrative assistant